quorten/quorten-blog1/_posts/2018-05-25-cat-software-ui.md

       platform such software is designed for is difficult to make available via a libre software implementation.

+        * I should also emphasize that "adoption" is the key here.
+          Popularity together with adoption of an existing symbolic interface.

 Second category.
 "Standard office suite."
 Very complex software of these categories are required.
 Also, as a consequence of the high complexity required and the fact that most people are very stubborn